The HTTP 301 status code means a requested resource has been moved to a different URL once and for all.

 If you want to be sure that the request will be retried with the same method and body, use

 Upon encountering 301, search engines will eventually remove the page from their indexes and pass most of the domain authority (aka link juice), if not all, to the new page.

 Unlike browsers, most HTTP clients won’t follow redirects: you have to explicitly enable this behavior.
 For example, to follow redirects in curl, you will have to pass the

 curl -L http://tryhexadecimal.com

-If your HTTP library doesn’t have native support for following redirects, you will have to extract the
+If your HTTP library doesn’t automatically follow redirects, you will have to extract the

 No spyware, no promotional emails, or keyword-stuffed junk.
 I will only send you a single email when I've got something interesting to say.
 Unsubscribe anytime.